Aloneq6996/python-bubblesort/README.md

-# python-bubblesort
+# Hi!
- Simple python bubblesort script
+## I present to you a very simple bubble sort python script.